Information on data protection for LEONI AG shareholders

 Fax: +49 911 2023-455

-If you have any comments or questions concerning the processing of personal data, you can contact the Data Protection Officer of LEONI AG at:
+If you have any comments or questions concerning the processing of personal data, you can contact LEONI AG’s Data Protection Officer at: firstname.lastname@example.org

 Purposes of and legal bases for processing:

-We process your personal data based on observing the GDPR, the German Federal Data Protection Act (BDSG), the German Stock Corporation Act (AktG) and all other pertinent legal requirements.
+We process your personal data based on observing the EU General Data Protection Regulation (GDPR), the German Federal Data Protection Act (BDSG), the German Stock Corporation Act (AktG) and all other pertinent legal requirements.

-We use your personal data (e.g. name and contact details, number of shares, class of shares, type of share ownership, number of the admission ticket to the Annual General Meeting) as well as, where applicable, the personal data on your shareholder representatives for the purposes stipulated in the German Stock Corporation Act; especially for keeping the share register, communicating with you as a shareholder and holding annual general meetings.
+We use your personal data (e.g. last name and first name, address, e-mail address, number of shares, class of shares, type of share ownership, number of the admission ticket, shareholder number and information on the convocation) as well as, where applicable, the personal data on your shareholder representatives for the purposes stipulated in the German Stock Corporation Act; especially for keeping the share register, communicating with you as a shareholder and holding annual general meetings.
 The processing of personal data is legally required for these purposes.
-The legal basis for processing your personal data is the German Stock Corporation Act in conjunction with Article 6 (1) sentence 1 (c) of the General Data Protection Regulation (GDPR).
+The legal basis for processing your personal data is the German Stock Corporation Act (especially Sections 67, 118 et seq.) in conjunction with Article 6 (1) sentence 1 (c) of the General Data Protection Regulation (GDPR).
+If the Annual General Meeting is held as a virtual AGM within the meaning of section 118a of the German Stock Corporation Act, processing of personal data for such a duly prepared and held virtual annual general meeting for exercise of voting rights as well as for following the meeting by logging in electronically is legally required.
+The legal basis for such processing is Article 6 (1) sentence 1 (c) of the GDPR in conjunction with Sections 118a et seq. of the German Stock Corporation Act.

-We also process your personal data to fulfil such other legal requirements as regulatory stipulations as well as record-keeping obligations under stock corporation, commercial and tax law.
-To conform to requirements under stock-corporation law we must, when authorising the proxies appointed by the Company for the Annual General Meeting, for example, verifiably retain the data that serves to prove the authorisation.
+We may furthermore process your personal data to fulfil other legal requirements such as regulatory provisions; for example, record-keeping obligations under stock corporation, trading and/or tax law.
+To conform to requirements under stock corporation law we must, when authorising the proxies appointed by the Company for the Annual General Meeting, for example, verifiably retain the data that serves to prove the authorisation.
 The respective requirements under Article 6 (1) sentence 1 (c) of the GDPR serve as the legal basis for processing in this case.

-On our AGM shareholder portal and as a matter of principle, we use your personal data only for the purpose for which you have provided us with the data; for example, to give you access to services related to the Annual General Meeting, for individual and electronic registration on the shareholder portal, to document your online registration to the Annual General Meeting and entrance ticket order, to document the online order, to document your authorised proxy at the Annual General Meeting and any instructions you may have issued, to contact you in reply to any enquiries concerning the Annual General Meeting or to give you access to certain information.
+On our AGM shareholder portal and as a matter of principle, we use your personal data only for the purpose for which you have provided us with the data; for example, to give you access to services related to the Annual General Meeting including facilitation of logging in electronically to follow an AGM, for individual and electronic registration on the AGM shareholder portal, to document your online registration to the Annual General Meeting and admission ticket order, to document online orders (especially of admission tickets), to document your vote cast by postal voting, to document your authorised proxy at the Annual General Meeting and any instructions you may have issued, to submit questions asked in advance in the case of a virtual Annual General Meeting, to contact you in reply to any enquiries concerning the Annual General Meeting or to give you access to certain information.

-If you consented on our AGM shareholder portal to being contacted electronically for mailing of the invitation to the Annual General Meeting, for participation in a shareholders’ prize draw or for mailing of other LEONI AG information, we will process your e-mail address based on the respectively issued consent (Article 6 (1) sentence 1 (a) of the GDPR).
+If you consented on our AGM shareholder portal to being contacted electronically for mailing of the invitation to the Annual General Meeting, for participation in a shareholders’ prize draw or for mailing of other LEONI AG information, we will process your email address based on the respectively issued consent Article 6 (1) sentence 1 (f) of the GDPR).

 Should we wish to process your personal data for a purpose not previously stated, we would notify you in advance and in line with the legal requirements.